Giuseppe Tucci: Scholarship and reputation

 He was Italy's foremost scholar of the East, with such diverse research interests ranging from ancient Iranian religion to Indian and Chinese philosophy.
 He taught primarily at the University of Rome but was a visiting scholar at institutions throughout Europe and Asia.
 In 1931, the University of Naples "L'Orientale" made him its first Chair of Chinese Language and Literature.
 In 1933 he promoted the foundation the Italian Institute for the Middle and Far East - IsMEO (Istituto italiano per il Medio ed Estremo Oriente), based in Rome.
 The IsMEO was established as a "Moral body directly depending on Mussolini".
-Until 1945, when the IsMEO was closed, Gentile was its President and Tucci was its Managing Vice-President and, later, Director of the courses of languages.
+Until 1945, when the IsMEO was closed, Gentile was its president and Tucci was its managing vice-president and, later, director of the courses of languages.

 Tucci officially visited Japan for the first time in November 1936, and remained there for over two months until January 1937, when he attended at the opening of the Italian-Japanese Institute (Istituto Italo-nipponico) in Tokyo.
 Tucci traveled all over Japan giving lectures on Tibet and "racial purity".

 He organised several pioneering archaeological digs throughout Asia, such as in Swat in Pakistan, Ghazni in Afghanistan, Persepolis in Iran and in the Himalayas.
+In 1948 he led an expedition into Tibet accompanied by Tenzing Norgay who was to summit Everest 5 years later.
+According to Norgay's account in "Man of Everest" Tucci was an excitable and energetic man on his eighth visit to the country.
+The trip included an audience with the Dalai Lama in the Potala Palace and bumping into Heinrich Harrer author of "Seven Years in Tibet".
 He was also the promoter of the National Museum of Oriental Art.
 In 1978 he received the Jawaharlal Nehru Award for International Understanding, in 1979 the Balzan Prize for History (ex aequo with Ernest Labrousse).
 During the course of his life, he wrote over 360 books and articles.